Do you feel like your negative emotions control you?

 12. Escaping dramatically.
 Rushing out of the room crying or in panic.

 13. Wallowing in your hurts.
 Yes, some use their pain to avoid more pain.
-See why here: 5 Reasons Why We Hold On to the Past and How to Let Go.
+See why here.

 14. Acting confused.
 Pretending to not understand what’s going on to avoid facing reality.